PrajwalGhorpade/PrajwalGhorpade/README.md

 Data Science Domain

 🌱 **Finished with Studies:**
-Masters in Data Science at the University of Europe for Applied Sciences, Potsdam, Germany
+Masters in Data Science from the University of Europe for Applied Sciences, Potsdam, Germany

 💼 **I’m open to work:**
 Full Time Job roles in Data Science

 📫 **How to reach me:**
 - **Email:** [Prajwalghorpade1008@gmail.com , Prajwal.ghorpade77@gmail.com](mailto:Prajwal.ghorpade77@gmail.com)